12.11.2016

 I agreed.

 We negotiated by phone.
 We would each sell our current houses and buy a new one; we did that by phone as well.
 The wedding would happen when he got here.
-I wouldn't be able to move us because I had to travel for work (the one bit of this dream that was completely ludicrous) so H was going to take care of all of that himself.
+I wouldn't be able to move us because I had to travel for work (a bit of this dream that was extra ludicrous) so H was going to take care of all of that himself.

 I was flabbergasted.
 "What.
 Did you do?"